What is the best debt-to-income ratio for a mortgage?

 How to calculate debt-to-income ratio

-First, there are two types of ratios lenders evaluate:
+There are two types of ratios that lenders evaluate:

 - Front-end ratio: Also called the housing ratio, this shows what percentage of your income would go toward housing expenses.
 This includes your monthly mortgage payment, property taxes, homeowners insurance and homeowners association fees, if applicable.

 - Back-end ratio: This shows how much of your income would be needed to cover all monthly debt obligations.
 This includes the mortgage and other housing expenses, plus credit cards, auto loan, child support, student loans and other debts.
 Living expenses, such as utilities and groceries, are not included in this ratio.

-The back-end ratio may be referred to as the debt-to-income ratio, but both ratios are usually factored in when a lender says they’re considering a borrower’s DTI.
+The back-end ratio may be referred to as the debt-to-income ratio, but both ratios are usually factored in when a lender says they’re considering a borrower’s debt-to-income ratio for a mortgage.